w3club/MonadTestnet_2025/README.md

 │   ├── StakeStone/
 │   │   ├── index.js                  # StakeStone module main script (to be implemented)
 │   │   └── ABI.js                    # ABI definitions for StakeStone contracts (to be implemented)
-│   └── Multipli/
+│   ├── Multipli/
-│       ├── index.js                  # Multipli module main script (handles token claims and asset staking) │       └── ABI.js                    # ABI definitions for Multipli contracts (to be implemented)
+│   │   ├── index.js                  # Multipli module main script (handles token claims and asset staking)
+│   │   └── ABI.js                    # ABI definitions for Multipli contracts (to be implemented)
+│   ├── Ambient-Finance/
+│   │   ├── index.js                  # Main script for Ambient-Finance module (to be implemented)
+│   │   └── ABI.js                    # ABI definitions for Ambient-Finance contracts (to be implemented)
-├── faucets/
+│   ├── stake_apr.io/
+│   │   ├── index.js                  # Main script for stake_apr.io module (handles staking & APR token operations)
+│   │   ├── ABI.js                    # ABI definitions for stake_apr.io contracts (implemented)
+│   │   ├── faucet.js                 # Faucet script for stake_apr.io (to be implemented)
+│   │   └── scripts/                  # Additional scripts for stake_apr.io (empty for now)
+│   └── NFTs-Mint/                   # Module for minting NFTs (empty for now) ├── faucets/
 │   ├── official_faucet/
 │   │   ├── claim.js                  # Script to claim tokens from the official faucet